Sunday, May 26, 2024

 And then I realized I had gotten here because of religion and politics.
 Those weren't the only reasons but I had discovered in college how nice it was to be accepted.
 And the most likely people to accept me as an atheist, without disdain or even comment, were lesbians and gay men.

 No one here shouted 'commie' at me for not going to church.
 No one thought my taste in prose or poetry seemed odd.
 I could hang out with whomever I wanted, at least when I could persuade people to ask me over.
 Admittedly, my presence had been confusing for some of the gay men in the Northampton and Amherst social circles.
 A few women, too, had said they didn't consider me eligible because they thought I was gay.
-A few others had an opposite reaction, for which I was thankful.
+Others had an opposite reaction and 'tried to turn me straight,' for which I was thankful.

 There was a wonderful sense of relaxation for me when hanging out with all these people who didn't want anything from me and, of course, sometimes didn't want me around at all, which is also a fine thing at times.
 And sometimes they did want something.
 And sometimes it was me, which could get touchy in the social scene but usually fine.